bwrsandman/wiky.py/Readme.md

-Wiky.js - a javascript library to convert Wiki Markup language to HTML.
+Wiky.py - a python script to convert Wiki Markup language to HTML based on Wiki.js.
 =======================

 (It is buggy, please use with care)

-Wiky.js is a javascript library that converts Wiki Markup language to HTML.
+Wiky.py is a python script javascript library that converts Wiki Markup language to HTML based on Wiki.js.

 How to use it
 -------------------
-Include wiki.js into your HTML file.
-Wiky.js has only one function, which is wiky.process(wikitext).
+Import wiki in python.
+Wiki.py has only one function, which is wiky.process(wikitext).

-Please see index.html for an example.

-*wiky.js does not depend on jQuery, which is included for testing purpose.

 Supported Syntax